Norton Simon: Art collection

 Simon accumulated a significant private art collection which included works of the Impressionists, Old Masters, modern and native art.
 In the 1960s, he spent $6 million on artworks – an inventory of slightly less than 800 objects – and real estate – a building at 18 East 79th Street – from the Duveen Gallery in Manhattan, which specialized in old masters.
 Scholars including the critic Clement Greenberg and the Metropolitan Museum of Art curator Theodore Rousseau studied the Duveen purchases for Simon and were able to identify numerous misattributions.
 Simon ended up selling much of the collection and only kept around 130 objects, primarily paintings, a handful of sculptures, a few porcelains, and a cape purportedly worn by Charles IV of Spain.
-However, his collection holds three autographed Rembrandt paintings, considered highly important works of Rembrandt in Southern California.
+However, his collection holds three signed Rembrandt paintings, considered highly important works among those of Rembrandt in Southern California.

 Simon served as a trustee of the Los Angeles County Museum of History, Science and Art and supported the development of the LA County Museum of Art.
 Simon initially lent most of his art collection to that Museum although as it expanded he pioneered the "museum without walls" concept by actively lending his collection to different museums around the world.